COVID-19 Updates: Visit our Learning Goes On site for news and resources for supporting educators, families, policymakers and advocates.

 The Intercultural Development Research Association is an independent, non-profit organization.
 Our mission is to achieve equal educational opportunity for every child through strong public schools that prepare all students to access and succeed in college.
 IDRA strengthens and transforms public education by providing dynamic training; useful research, evaluation, and frameworks for action; timely policy analyses; and innovative materials and programs.
-See IDRA’s latest annual report, Keeping the Promise – Putting Children First (or view the pdf).
+See IDRA’s latest annual report, Keeping the Promise: Profiles in Leadership and Education.

-Also see recent media coverage here.
+See recent media coverage here.

 Sign up to get our news announcements by email.